christianjensen2903/DM-AI-2025/README.md

 <h2>Discord Server</h2>
 Come hang out and talk to other competitors of the event on our Discord server.
 Discuss the use cases with each other, or get in touch with the organizers to solve issues or questions that may arise during the competition. <a href="https://discord.gg/VK9tZkxt99">Join here!</a> <br>

+You can expect an answer from the organizers within a couple of hours on work days within 08:00 to 16:00.
+In the weekend, you can ask your fellow contestants for help.

 <h2>Getting started</h2>
 You can check the individual template and find the requirements for the different API endpoints.
 These have to be exactly the same for the evaluation service to work.
 Inside ```<use-case>/models/dtos.py``` you can find information on the request and response DTOs, describing the input and output requirements for your API.